 Chirag PatelCo-Chief Executive Officer and President

 Mr. Patel was Amneal’s Co-Founder and served as Co-Chairman and Co-Chief Executive Officer from 2002 to the completion of the combination with Impax Laboratories, Inc. in 2018.
 He served as a Co-Chairman of the Company’s Board since the combination.
 With his brother, Chintu Patel, Mr. Patel has also invested in several independent biopharmaceutical companies including Asana Biosciences, Kashiv Biosciences and Prolong Pharmaceuticals, each of which specializes in innovative science and drug delivery technologies.
 Earlier in his career, Mr. Patel co-founded technology companies NextGen Technologies and Veriprise Wireless.
-Mr. Patel also serves on the boards of the Liberty Science Center of New Jersey, New Jersey City University, Art of Living Foundation, Family Reach Foundation, and WIN Foundation, and is a recipient of the 2011 Ernst & Young National Entrepreneur of the Year Life Sciences Award®.
+Mr. Patel also serves on the boards of the Liberty Science Center of New Jersey and New Jersey City University, and is a recipient of the 2011 Ernst & Young National Entrepreneur of the Year Life Sciences Award®.
 Mr. Patel supports various philanthropic causes.
 Mr. Patel, together with his wife, Priti Patel, established the Niswarth International Foundation in 2013, which aims to bring fresh water, sanitation, nutrition and education to underprivileged children.
 Mr. Patel received his bachelor’s degrees in Commerce from H.A.
 College of Commerce, India, and in Business Administration from New Jersey City University.
 He also holds an honorary Doctorate of Humane Letters from New Jersey City University in recognition of his efforts to serve others.

 Chintu PatelCo-Chief Executive Officer